AI

 The biggest mistake I see is underestimating the fractional talent problem.
 Companies think “we just need 20% of an engineer’s time” and discover that hiring 0.2 of a person doesn’t work.
 You hire a full person or you don’t get the coverage you need.

 Technical teams often push for open source because they want to work on interesting infrastructure problems.
 That’s fine if infrastructure is your business.
-But if you’re trying to build customer-facing AI features, internal builds succeed only a third as often as partnerships with specialized vendors.
+But if you’re trying to build customer-facing AI features, consider that 76% of enterprise AI use cases in 2025 were deployed via third-party or off-the-shelf solutions rather than custom builds.
+There’s a reason for that.

 The “we can customize it” argument assumes you have both the expertise and the time to do meaningful customization.
 Most teams don’t.
 They end up running the model exactly as released, just with more operational overhead.